 Can You Grow Hydrangeas Indoors?
-5 Tips, Tricks, and How-To Guide
+Tips, Tricks & How-To Guide

 This plant requires special care and specific growing conditions, though, so before you place such extraordinary beauty in your home, you must learn how to properly care for hydrangeas to have a healthy, happy plant.

 Before You Begin

 When deciding which perennial hydrangea to cultivate, make sure they have the right proportions for planting.
 Experts recommend seedlings of about 14 inches in circumference.
 They also suggest using a prepared soil mixture rather than garden soil, which can be too heavy.
 To ensure optimal growing conditions for hydrangeas, find an ideal spot on the porch or patio where they will get enough light.
 Keep in mind that exposing them to direct sunlight may burn the plant.
 The morning sun or afternoon shade would be a perfect time for these plants to thrive.